agneszitte/uno-cross-platform-advent-calendar-2024/README.md

 ## 📖 **Learn More:**
 Want to learn how this app was built?
 Check out the [full guide](https://medium.com/@agnes.zitte/bring-holiday-cheer-to-friends-family-build-a-cross-platform-advent-calendar-app-for-every-264268732e2f) and discover how to create your own festive cross-platform advent calendar app! 🎅✨

+Let’s spread the holiday spirit with a cross-platform touch! 🎅🌟

 ## 🎁 Sneak Peek Gift: Festive Advent Calendar - Uno Platform Studio featuring Hot Design™

 ### What is Hot Design™?